oppurity12/oppurity12.github.io/_pages/about.md

 }
 </style>

 Hi!
-I'm a 3rd year integrated M.S./Ph.D. student in the Machine Learning Lab at POSTECH, advised by [Jungseul Ok](https://sites.google.com/view/jungseulok).
+I'm a 3rd year integrated M.S./Ph.D. candidate in the Machine Learning Lab at POSTECH, advised by [Jungseul Ok](https://sites.google.com/view/jungseulok).

 My research focuses on making ML/NLP frameworks more reliable in real-world scenarios.
 I work on large language models (LLMs) and retrieval-augmented generation (RAG), addressing data-borne threats such as malicious inputs, corrupted training data, and LLM misuse (e.g., fake content or cheating).
 Recently, I have been especially interested in LLM watermarking for detecting LLM-generated content.